thetechnicker/pygbag_network_utils/README.md

 ## More Information

-U can find more information in [pygbag-multiplayer-sandbox](https://github.com/thetechnicker/pygbag-multiplayer-sandbox).
+This library is based on work done in [pygbag-multiplayer-sandbox](https://github.com/thetechnicker/pygbag-multiplayer-sandbox).